escwxyz/payload-shiki-code/README.md

 ```

-If you need dark mode support, make sure add following to your global css:
+**NOTE**: If you need dark mode support, make sure add following to your global css:

 ```css
 :root {